Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Training & Knowledge

-• High IT literacy with proficiency in Microsoft Office, especially Excel.
+• A high level of IT literacy is required with proficient knowledge of Microsoft systems especially Excel.

 Requirements for the role: Training Certificates, Updated CV (preferably in Word format).
 You must hold the Right to Work/Settled Status in the UK – proof is required as part of our shortlisting process.